variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 709 10th Street

-Trinkets-n-Treasures will feature a laser engraving demonstration from 5-7pm in the store.&nbsp; Wood, glass, ceramic and marked metal can all be engraved on.
+Trinkets-n-Treasures will feature a laser engraving demonstration from 5-7pm in the store.
+Wood, glass, ceramic and marked metal can all be engraved on.
 Customers can watch a demonstration on the artists’ stock, or they are encouraged to bring in their own wood and the artist can create, quote a price and engrave as they watch.